bitcoin-resources/bitcoin-resources.github.io/articles.md

 ## Money

-If you aren't ready yet to read [books on money][money], these articles are a great entry point to start learning about the purpose and history of money.
+If you aren't ready yet to read [books on money][moneybooks], these articles are a great entry point to start learning about the purpose and history of money.

 {% include articles.html category='Money' %}